Archive for the ‘OSHA’ Category

 We offer OSHA gates which are not required but sometimes suggested by OSHA.

-We have been approved by the safety department of numerous large or fortune 500 companies, such as: Lockheed Martin, Northrop Grumman, Boeing Aviation, American Airlines, NASA, Kennedy Space Center, General Electric, Dynamic Industries, Cessna, First Energy - OH and PA, Surry Nuclear Power Plant - VA, Husky Energy - CAN, Palisades Nuclear Power Plant, TVA - Watts Bay Nuclear Plant and many others.
+We have been approved by the safety department of numerous large or fortune 500 companies, such as: Lockheed Martin, Northrop Grumman, Boeing Aviation, NASA, Kennedy Space Center, General Electric, Dynamic Industries, Cessna, First Energy – OH and PA, Surry Nuclear Power Plant – VA, Husky Energy – CAN, Palisades Nuclear Power Plant, TVA – Watts Bay Nuclear Plant and many others.

 We were approved by the State of Georgia Department of Labor - OSHA division, for showing at their 2007 yearly convention.
 One of their seminars on ladders/scaffold featured the SafeTec products.
 We were also invited by the State of Ohio, Department of Labor to show at their annual Workman’s Compensation Convention 2006.